junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 ### 6. True Few-Shot Hyperparameter Selection
 **Are you ready for a surprising fact?** Even when you choose the best hyperparameters for a model, it may not perform well on tasks that require few-shot learning.
 In other words, even the best model may not give you the results you want when you have limited data to train it on.
 This is the conclusion reached by the authors.
 The authours used ADAPET(a few shot learning model) and tested it on suite of task(SuperGLUE).

 The experiment evaluated the impact of using validation examples to choose two hyperparameters: the early stopping checkpoint and fraction of words masked for the masked Language model objective.
-The results showed that across all tasks, cross-validation/minimum description length hyperparameter selection performed similarly or worse than average hyperparameters randomly chosen, and several points worse than the best hyperparameters.
-In the true few-shot setting, the average SuperGLUE performance of ADAPET dropped below that of earlier methods, highlighting how the use of validation examples can give the false appearance of progress in few-shot learning.
+The results showed that across all tasks,hyperparameter selection by cross-validation/minimum description length performed similarly or worse than average randomly chosen hyperparameters, and several points worse than the best hyperparameters.
+In the true few-shot setting, the average SuperGLUE performance of ADAPET dropped below that of earlier methods, highlighting how the use of validation__ examples can give the false appearance of progress in few-shot learning.

 **So, what does this mean?** While prompt selection has been shown to be challenging in low data regimes, this study demonstrates that hyperparameters selection can also be just as challenging.
 Despite the use of the best hyperparameters, a model may not perform as expected in few-shot learning scenarios.
 These findings shed light on the need for further research and development in this field to improve few-shot learning performance in the future.